tomcizek/symfony-interop-container/README.md

 ## 1) Install this library through composer
 `composer require tomcizek/symfony-interop-container`

-## 2) Register SymfonyInteropContainerBundle in your extension
+## 2) Register SymfonyInteropContainerBundle in your kernel

-## 3) Create your Extension, for example:
+## 3) Create your Bundle with Extension and register in kernel too, for example:

 ```php
 class TestExtension extends AbstractInteropExtension